"by Laura Anderson, North Shore News Sunday, August 30, 2015

 and buildings slated for demolition.

 wreath that decorates the front door of a North Vancouver home.
-Suzanne Wilson, born in Wisconsin and now Canadian,and her husband,
+Suzanne Wilson, born in Wisconsin and now a Canadian,and her husband,

 Alan,Vancouver born and a retired elementary school librarian, raised